 *Sales tax not included.

 Three Rivers offers cross-country ski lessons for adults and children, including adapted sit-ski lessons.
 Lessons will help you glide into action on the trails this winter.
-Sign up beginning Oct.
-31.
+Sign up beginning fall 2020.

 Looking for more personalized instruction or a fun group activity?
 Arrange a private or group lesson at your skill level at a Three Rivers park.
 Choose between classic or skate techniques.
 Discounted rates are available for groups and packages of four lessons.
 Lessons are typically 1.5 hours, but 1-hour lessons are available.
-Call 763.694.7718 during office hours (see below) or send us an email.
+Call 763.694.7718 during office hours (coming soon for 2020-2021) or send us an email.

 Requests for private lessons should be received and paid for 48 hours prior to the lesson date and time.